Services Pricing Work Studio Team Blog Contact Start a project

 It sits inside Google Maps, Facebook, Yelp, industry directories, and any platform where customers can leave behind a fragment of experience.
 The old village asked neighbors where to go.
 The modern customer asks strangers.

 This is not a small change.
 It is a transfer of civic authority.
+The review has become the new town council — a standing assembly of people you never met, deliberating on your reputation in public, in writing, forever.

-Part I: The Star Is Not the Story
+The Star Is Not the Story

 Business owners often obsess over the rating.
 Four point eight.
 Four point six.
 Five stars.
 One angry outlier.